renanwille/renanwille.github.io/_posts/2020-07-16-Tensorflow-pipeline.md

 * `dataset = dataset.shuffle(3, reshuffle_each_iteration=True)` - This can be used to shuffle data before creating batches

-The nice thing of using Tensorflow data pipeline is that it really helps with pre-made functions.
+The nice thing about using the Tensorflow data pipeline is that it helps with pre-made functions.
 One can see the complete list of the API here [Tensorflow Dataset API](https://www.tensorflow.org/api_docs/python/tf/data/Dataset).

+One more note, as we want to use the `py_function` returns into the Keras pipeline sometimes you may need to set the output shape so Keras can handle training correctly.
+This can be done with the function `set_shape()` of the output tensors.

 Well by using this API I got rid of the locking problems when using Tensorflow, the only thing that remains is to parallelize the processing when needed.
 To do this we need to move more into using the Tensorflow `tf.image` API and get some speed.
-There is a nice support material in this link: [Kaggle - Rotation Augmentation Gpu Tpu](https://www.kaggle.com/cdeotte/rotation-augmentation-gpu-tpu-0-96).
+There is nice support material in this link: [Kaggle - Rotation Augmentation Gpu Tpu](https://www.kaggle.com/cdeotte/rotation-augmentation-gpu-tpu-0-96).

-Hope this tips help you out!
+Hope these tips help you out!